wooshrow/course-python/README.md

 1. Install **Visual Studio Code (VSC)** from https://code.visualstudio.com/ ; we will use this later as a text editor to write programs.

-    From VSC, install the Python extensions.
+    From VSC, install the _Python Extensions_.
 This shoukd also intsall Jupyter extension.
-If Jupyter extension is installed, you can just do `Open Folder` from VSC to open the directory `Lecturenotes`.
+If Jupyter extension is installed, you can just do `Open Folder` from VSC to open the directory `Lecturenotes` of this course.
 After this you can browse the lecture notes from VSC.

 1. Install Jupyter.
 This gives you an easy to use working environment to do our exercises at the beginning.

     After you installed Python 3.x (above), you can install `Jupyter Notebook` from Python 3.x.
-From CLI there do these:
+From CLI, do these:

       `pip3 install --upgrade pip`